-People are our most important resource; they our 'credentials'.
-Part of knowing how to understand this most precious resource what motivates knowing them.
-Motivation ultimately spring from a person's faith in his unit and its culture and climate, a sense of belonging and their personal needs.
+People are our most important resource; they are our 'credentials'.
+Part of knowing how to understand this most precious resource is knowing what motivates them.
+Motivation will ultimately spring from a person's faith in their unit and its culture and climate, a sense of belonging and their personal needs.
 Climate affects motivation and trust.
-Trust, like loyalty, is a gift your soldiers give you when you demonstrate vou deserve it.
-Soldiers have needs; they want to be recognised for their work, they want to be empowered and trusted with responsibility.
+Trust, like loyalty, is a gift your soldiers, sailors and aircrew give you when you demonstrate you deserve it.
+Military personnel have needs; they want to be recognised for their work, they want to be empowered and trusted with responsibility.
 Motivation also grows out of people's confidence in themselves, their unit and their leaders.
-Individuals and units should of Ireland LE Niamh and LE Róisín were covertly monitoring and closing in on the unsuspecting yacht.
-Darkness had fallen and the weather was deteriorating rapidly.
-We would soon be at the outer limit of acceptance for safe boarding operations.
-The intelligence picture was updated with the unexpected news that the yacht was not in fact UK registered.
-This fundamentally changed the legal aspect of the operation.
-I was left with the option of boarding a Stateless vessel on the High Seas.
-The LEs Niamh and Róisín reported that they were in position.
-I remained fully aware that the responsibility to conduct interdiction operations rested with me and conscious of placing boarding teams in harm's way.
-My commitment to protecting Ireland in the war on narcotic smuggling was forefront in my mind.
-Relying on my professional experience, my reading of the evolving situation, my faith in the training and commitment of the personnel at sea and completely accepting that the responsibility was mine; I ordered OC LE Niamh to board the yacht 'Dances with Waves'.
+Individuals and units should train and develop their personnel to increase confidence and self-esteem and outline clearly that their part in the plan 'matters.'
+This confidence and self-esteem are born in hard, fair and realistic training; it is nurtured by discipline, good morale, taking care of your personnel and constant reinforcement through consistent and sound leadership in a positive climate.

-HISTORICAL VIGNETTE 7 'OPERATION SEABIGHT'
+HISTORICAL VIGNETTE 6 'OPERATION SEABIGHT'